iranjansharma/graph/README.md

 Parsing the data from CSV to JSON format and passing into chart JS to generate the graph.

-Initially, the Channel-1 data is active. if you click on the channels number, it generate the graph automatically.
+Initially, the Channel-1 data is active. if you click on the channel's number, it will generate the graph automatically.

-The graph is set to not start with ZERO (0) if set with zero, then apply [ True Property ]
+The graph is set to not start from ZERO (0) and if it set from zero, then apply [ True Property ]

-This application is Not Mobile Friendly.
+This application is Not mobile friendly.

 Hosted on github pages